driskull/uc-2016-widgets-101/slides.md

 <!-- how do you catch bugs if you have no tests? -->
 <!-- takes time, but it's an investment -->
-Automated testing helps you catch regressions as you move forward.
+Automated testing helps you catch regressions as you move forward

 - [Intern](theintern.github.io)
 - [Jasmine](http://jasmine.github.io/)